Top 5 Biggest College Football Stadiums

 Michigan Stadium in Ann Arbor, Michigan is home to the Michigan Wolverines, member of the Big Ten conference and a football powerhouse.
-This school holds the most college football wins all-time.
-With a maximum capacity of 107,601 fans, this stadium can hold more people than the biggest NFL stadiums.1
+Michigan holds the most college football wins all-time.
+With a maximum capacity of 107,601 fans, this stadium can hold more people than the biggest NFL stadiums.

-Beaver Stadium in State College, PA can hold 106,572 fans within its walls.
+Beaver Stadium in State College, Pennsylvania can hold 106,572 fans within its walls.
 This stadium is home to the Penn State Nittany Lions.
-As the second largest stadium in the country, this massive structure added 12,000 seats in its most recent renovation back in 2001.
+As the second largest stadium in the country, this massive structure added 12,000 seats in its most recent renovation in 2001.

 Nicknamed “Happy Valley,” State College is home to one of the best football teams in the country.
-The Nittany Lions, another Big Ten conference member, have won 5 conference titles, two national championships, and boast an all time win percentage of 68%.
+The Nittany Lions, a Big Ten conference member, have won four conference titles, four national championships, and boast one of the best all-time records in college football history.

 Ohio Stadium, coming in with a total capacity of 102,780, sits at the number three position in the biggest college football stadium rankings.
 Also known as “The Horseshoe” or just “The Shoe,” Ohio Stadium is home to the Ohio State Buckeyes, a long-time powerhouse on the college football scene.

-Newly renovated in 2014-2015, Kyle Field was transformed from an impressive stadium to a monument to A&M; pride.
-With a budget of 485 million dollars, the revamp has enabled Kyle Field to see over 100,000 fans per football game since its renovation.
+Newly renovated in 2014-2015, Kyle Field was transformed from an impressive stadium to a monument of A&M pride.
+With a budget of $485 million, the revamp has enabled Kyle Field to now seat many thousands more fans per football game since its renovation.